At the NH Liberty Forum

 Join Carla for an engaging discussion on how the liberty movement can connect more deeply with others by blending IQ and EQ.

 She’ll explore the power of storytelling—why we care about liberty, what shaped us, and how sharing our personal stories can humanize the cause and inspire action.
+Let’s brainstorm ways to train liberty advocates to tell their stories in ways that resonate emotionally, creating stronger, more authentic connections.

 If we want liberty to thrive, we need to start winning hearts, not just arguments.